w3f/General-Grants-Program/grants/speculative/ccdexchain.md

 * The general approach to bridge design.

+We implementing the decentralization of private key control assets through the MPC algorithm.
+This means that a private key controlled account(MPC Account) can be controlled by multiple keys.
+These keys are generated cooperatively by multiple p2p network nodes through the MPC algorithm.

+After the user deposit BTC/ETH to the MPC account, the cross-chain bridge verifies the deposit transaction then issues the corresponding assets on the substrate/polkadot contract which also controlled by the same MPC nodes.
+These assets theoretically include all ECDSA and EDDSA assets.
+Applications such as exchange can be completed through smart contracts.

 * Architecture on the issuing blockchain (Parachain architecture)

+On the substrate/polkadot side, ccdexchain create a MPC account on bitcoin/ethereum which controlled by decentralized nodes.
+Create a MPC contract on substrate/polkadot which used for issues the corresponding assets.

 * Architecture on the backing blockchain (the external chain)

+On the bitcoin/ethereum side,  Bitcoin/ethereum does not need to be modified.

 * How the process works to mint tokens on Polkadot

+The ccdexchain monitors the user's MPC account, if a new deposit transaction occurs, after several blocks are confirmed, the corresponding assets are issued in the corresponding MPC contract.
+The operation of issuing assets transaction requires MPC nodes to reach consensus and collaborative distributed signatures, which can ensure the security of asset deposit and issuance.

 * How the process works to redeem tokens from Polkadot

+After user send the withdrawal transaction on the MPC contract of the substitute/polkadot, contract burn the polkaBTC/ETH, and the ccdexchain is triggered to generate a corresponding withdrawal transaction.
+This transaction also requires MPC nodes to reach consensus and collaborative distributed signatures,  which can ensure the security of withdrawal and burn assets.

 You can find more details here: https://ccdex.top/docs